 Maintaining the highest level of professionalism with all of his clients is a priority for Mr. Kim.
 Each client is treated respectfully and courteously and all phone calls are returned promptly.

-After more than 7 years serving the Orange County area as a prosecutor and now 12 years as a criminal defense attorney, Christian Kim has experience on both sides.
+After more than 7 years serving the Orange County area as a prosecutor and now over 14 years as a criminal defense attorney, Christian Kim has experience on both sides.
 His unique history gives him the one-of-a-kind perspective that your case needs.